kerenduchan/strawberry-offset-pagination-demo/README.md

 - `items` - A list of the users in this pagination window
 - `totalItemsCount` - The total number of pages in the filtered dataset

 Get the next page of users by running the same query, after incrementing `offset` by `limit`.

 Repeat until `offset` reaches `totalItemsCount`.

-## Filtered Pagination
+## Filtering

-Run the following query to get the first two users whose occupation contains the substring "ie".
+Run the following query to get the first two users, ordered by name, whose occupation contains the substring "ie".

 ```
 {